Property Eligibility Requirements

-All types of properties, from single family homes to condominiums, throughout the entire state can be eligible for CalHFA financing.
-There is a limit on the sales price, however, and these limits vary depending on the county in which the home is being purchased.
+All types of properties, from single family homes to condominiums, throughout the entire state can be eligible for CalHFA financing, as long as the sales price is under the CalHFA Sales Price limit.

 Visit the Loan Programs tab to determine what types of properties are eligible according to each individual program.